cafalchio/mea_analysis/README.md

-## Preprocessing and analysis of Multi Electrode Recordings from Human Slices
+## Preprocessing and analysis of Multi Electrode Recordings from Human Slices (in progress ..)
 <br>

 ### Intro